zjlgdx/asp.net-mvc-5/README.md

 asp.net-mvc-5
 =============

-Update from this book
+This project is presenting how to use asp.net mvc native client side validation with bootstrap modal.

-book:Pro ASP.NET MVC 5
+Refactor the project from the second chapter of this book Pro ASP.NET MVC 5
 5th Edition

 By Adam Freeman